External OCSP responders serve multiple purposes:

 Linear scalability for performance and high availability by adding multiple nodes.

-High performance, >500 request per second on a single server.
+High performance, >500 requests per second on a single server.

 On-line renewal of OCSP responder keys and certificates.